ansible/ansible/docsite/rst/glossary.rst

         than waiting for completion.
 If you have a long process that would run longer than the SSH timeout, it would make sense to launch that task in async mode.
-Async modes can poll for completion every so many seconds, or can be configured to "fire and forget" in which case Ansible will not even check on the task again, it will just kick it off and proceed to future steps.
+Async modes can poll for completion every so many seconds or can be configured to "fire and forget", in which case Ansible will not even check on the task again; it will just kick it off and proceed to future steps.
 Async modes work with both :command:`/usr/bin/ansible` and :command:`/usr/bin/ansible-playbook`.